FatalPharaoh96/FatalsCutsAndBruises_ValheimMod/FatalsCutsandBruises/README.md

 - Infections: Affects the player with an infection, this effect does damage over time.

 Items:
-- antibiotic: A consumable item that can be used to heal and prevent infections.
+- Antibiotic: A consumable item that can be used to heal and prevent infections.
 It can be crafted at the workbench using 1 mushroom and 2 dandelion.

 ## Changelog